KingBhai24/Snake-Game/README.md

 # Snake-Game
 Simple snake game in assembly language.
-Simple Design
+Implements Simple Design.
-Only one level Availabe
+Only one level Availabe.

-Inorder to run it, you have to install dosbox.
+Common game rules.
+  You get Points on each fruit collected.
+  If the snake touches itself, you loose a life.
+You can run it in dosbox or any other Assembly Language Compiler